 Whenever I restart or shutdown, the laptop seems to hang at the point where it is supposed to switch off or reset the power.
 It goes through the sequence of saying ‘shutting down‘ and the screen switches off as it’s supposed to, but the power light stubbornly stays on.
 If I leave it for about 5 minutes, it will eventually shut down or restart properly, but as I can’t be bothered waiting, I usually force it to switch off by holding the power button down.

-My friend is having the exact issue, as he also switched recently to Windows 8.1 on his Dell XPS 15.
-If you know a fix for this, let us know and we will continue to investigate into this issue.
+I have a friend who’s having the exact issue, as he also switched recently to Windows 10 on his Dell XPS 15.
+If you came across other fixes for this issue, you can list the troubleshooting steps in the comments below.